taustation-fan/taustation-fan.github.io/README.md

 The second factor is availability.
 Career tasks can be tied to locations (you can only repair ships at a Port, and only analyze security footage at Security), and not all stations have all areas.
 Ports and Brigs are everywhere, Sick Bay and Security are also nearly ubiquitous.
-Cloning Vats can be found on all stations except Daedalus, the Sol Jump Gate and Ghost of Mali.
-In contrast, only four stations have embassies.
+There are several stations without cloning vats.
+In contrast, only five stations have Gaule embassies, which are useful for the Law career.

 Finally, some careers are more dangerous than others; if a majority of tasks sound illegal, you might spend quite some time in the Brig.